fermyon/wasm-languages/swift.md

 The [SwiftWasm](https://swiftwasm.org/) project compiles Swift to WebAssembly.
 While this is a community-led project, the [stated goal](https://book.swiftwasm.org/index.html) of the project is:

-> [T]o fully support the WebAssembly target for Swift and to be merged into the upstream repository.
+> To fully support the WebAssembly target for Swift and to be merged into the upstream repository.

 It works like a drop-in replacement to the standard Swift tools.